JakkinStewart/news/README.md

 Right now, its a proof of concept python program that works only in a *nix environment.

 Future plans
--Expand wordlist.
+- Expand wordlist.
--Support categories.
+- Support categories.
--Support blacklist.
+- Support blacklist.
--Set alerts.
+- Set alerts.

 Far future plans
--Convert fully to python.
+- Convert fully to python.
--Support other news feeds.
+- Support other news feeds.
--Support other IRC programs.
+- Support other IRC programs.
 (Hopefully do away with them altogether someday.)
--Support other forms of input.
+- Support other forms of input.
 (Maybe Atom or RSS.)
--Dynamically and independently recognize new keywords.
+- Dynamically and independently recognize new keywords.
--Support other operating systems.
+- Support other operating systems.